Smart ways to use XPath in Selenium – [2022 Updated]

 Locators in Selenium test automation help to find the unique DOM elements.
 There are different types of locators CSS, ID, Class, XPath, etc. The XPath Locator is the most commonly used in test automation.

 XML Path Language is popularly abbreviated as XPath, it locates the element uniquely in the DOM tree.
 In test automation, Locators and Selectors are used interchangeably.
+Now lets discuss all the smart ways to use Xpath in Selenium and before that know all about Xpath below.

 Table Of Contents

-- 1 Basic Syntax for Xpath
+- 1 Basic Xpath Syntax

 - 2 How to Construct XPath Using Chrome Browser DevTools Window?